jornbowrl/tutorail_pytorch_foolbox/tutorial_yuhan/readme.md

-#
-#The tutorial of foolbox and pytorch basic training .
+# The tutorial of foolbox and pytorch basic training .

-## Install and preparation
+## Install the preparation
 ```
 ## recommend starting from py37
 #conda create -n py37 python=3.7